 Still figuring out how to be a private landlord in the UK?
 We can help you there.
 Although, whilst letting out properties can be extremely profitable, there’s no denying that becoming a landlord has its own potential problems.

-We’ve put together some of the top problems private landlords can face when renting properties, and how you can easily solve them.
+We’ve put together some of the potential issues facing private landlords when renting properties, and how you can easily solve them.

 1. Dealing with problem tenants

-Whilst most tenants are easy to deal with, there may be the odd occasion where you have somewhat problem tenants residing in your property, even though you’ve both signed a tenancy agreement.
-One of the biggest fears of new landlords is a tenant falling into rent arrears – and if you’re relying on rent to cover your mortgage payments, this can be a significant challenge.
+Whilst most tenants are easy to deal with, there may be the odd occasion where you have somewhat problematic tenants residing in your property, even though you’ve both signed a tenancy agreement.
+One of the biggest fears facing people learning how to become a private landlord is a tenant falling into rent arrears – and if you’re relying on rent to cover your mortgage payments, this can be a significant challenge.

 Luckily, there are a few ways that this can be avoided.
-A stringent tenant referencing process can avoid allowing tenants to let your property if they’re unable to afford the rental amount.
+The advice for private landlords trying to avoid problem tenants is to follow a stringent tenant referencing process.
+This will stop tenants from letting your property if they’re unable to afford the rental amount.

 However, sometimes even the most financially stable of tenants can still fall into arrears.
 In these instances, having rent guarantee insurance in place will not only pay you the rental amount should the tenant be unable to, but some policies will also cover the expenses involved with evicting a tenant; which can sometimes be extremely costly.